 This detailed 3d and 4d high-resolution ultrasound allows for a targeted examination of the fetus.
 Level II ultrasounds are used during the anatomy screen to look at the organs, including the umbilical cord, growth of the fetus, amniotic fluid levels, the location of the placenta, and the fetal heart rate.

 A level II ultrasound can take up to two hours when screening fetal abnormalities.
 We can use the ultrasound to examine lung growth, urine production, and track a baby’s progress before and after fetal surgery.

 The fetal MRI provides the doctors with an intricately detailed image of the fetus as well as a global view of the baby within the placenta.
 The MRI uses magnetic fields and sound waves to create 2D and 3D images.

 The MRI is not harmful to the mother or baby and usually takes about 30 to 60 minutes to complete.
 We often use the MRI to look very carefully at the fetal brain and to measure lung volumes in babies who have small lungs.

 Our Fetal Heart Program teams performs fetal echocardiograms.
 This is a detailed ultrasound that focuses on the intrauterine growth and development of the fetal heart and great vessels.
 This test can be done to rule out any fetal anomalies or abnormal fetal heart rhythms.
 We also use fetal echocardiography to understand how blood flow in the lungs develops over time.
-Fetal echocardiograms are routinely done in the SSM Cardinal Glennon Children's Medical Center Dallas Heart Center and interpreted by one of our pediatric cardiologists.
+Fetal echocardiograms are routinely done in the SSM Health Cardinal Glennon Children's Hospital Dallas Heart Center and interpreted by one of our pediatric cardiologists.